spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 4-D GROUPDQ from all integrations is collapsed into 2-D, merged (using a bitwise OR) with the input 2-D PIXELDQ, and stored as a 2-D DQ array.
 The 3-D VAR_POISSON and VAR_RNOISE arrays from all integrations are averaged into corresponding 2-D output arrays.

-There is an edge case where the median rates that is used in the numerator for the computation of VAR_POISSON can be negative, which results in a negative values for VAR_POISSON, which are nonsense.
-In this case, the VAR_POISSON in all products are zero for any pixel with a negative median rate.
+There is an edge case that affects the VAR_POISSON computation.
+The median rates that are used in the numerator for the computation of VAR_POISSON can be negative.
+This case results in negative values for VAR_POISSON, which are nonsense.
+In this case, the VAR_POISSON is set to zero in all output products.

 The slope images for each integration are stored as a data cube in a second output data product (rateints).
 Each plane of the 3-D SCI, ERR, DQ, VAR_POISSON, and VAR_RNOISE